Our mission is to advance the availability of and access to safe and effective cell therapies for patients in need.

 There are thousands of clinical trials underway to explore the use of RMCTs for many conditions, including cancer, cardiovascular disease, diabetes, degenerative joint conditions, neurological conditions, wound healing, and most recently, COVID-19.

 What Actions are Needed?

-The 21st Century Cures Act contained several provisions to make safe and effective regenerative cellular therapies available to patients, including extending Food and Drug Administration (FDA) expedited programs to include regenerative therapies and providing funds for research through the National Institutes of Health.
+The 21st Century Cures Act contained several provisions to make safe and effective regenerative medicine and cell therapies available to patients, including extending Food and Drug Administration (FDA) expedited programs to include regenerative therapies and providing initial funds for research through the National Institutes of Health.
 FDA is also taking many important enforcement actions to address the small number of clinics that are hurting patients.

 Several additional actions are needed to help bring both safe and effective therapies to patients, including considerably more federal funding for clinical trials, advancing collaborative evidence development efforts including a national outcomes database, improving and sustaining regulatory innovation, supporting scale-up of manufacturing, advancing payment policy, and building a strong workforce.